rahulabtar/LEDRoom/README.md

 All the classes for the arduino are in the LEDRoom.ino file.

+The folder labeled "Old Stuff" contains prototype code for an HTTPs server user interface that we orginally planned to use and other code to help us learn and experiment.
+We decided to not use a web server interface due to dorm wifi security issues.

 Videos of the lights and controller in action soon!